 Recently, Wrotham Park damages have been accepted by the Court of Appeal as part of the contractual remedies available under Singapore law.5 The rationale behind the Wrotham Park rule is that an injured party must be sufficiently compensated for moneys that it would have demanded in allowing the defaulting party to do what otherwise would have been prohibited under the contract between them.6 The courts in Singapore have recently applied the rationale behind the Wrotham Park rule to a situation that does not strictly involve damages.
 In Kiri Industries, the court applied the Wrotham Park rationale mutatis mutandis in a valuation scenario, incorporating the hypothetical loss suffered by a company in recognition of the fact that the company would have demanded a licence fee into the final valuation of the company.7

 Quantification of financial loss

-Thus, where the plaintiff has done its level best to prove its loss and the evidence is cogent, the court should allow it to recover the damages claimed.29 Even where 'the available evidence on which to base an award of damages' is 'far from satisfactory', the courts are still able to award 'just and fair sums to plaintiffs if the legal rules and principles justified them'.30
+Thus, where the plaintiff has done its best to prove the loss and the evidence is cogent, the court should allow the plaintiff to recover the damages claimed.23 Even if the evidence is 'far from satisfactory', the court may still be able to award damages in so far that this is justified by reference to legal rules and principles.24

 iii Date of assessment